-The Right Skills Board, which reports to One Newport, is a partnership forum which aims to ensure that people can access skills and education programmes that support a life well-lived.
+The Right Skills Board, which reports to One Newport, our Public Service Board (PSB), is a partnership forum which aims to ensure that people can access skills and education programmes that support a life well-lived.
 This aligns with sustainable current and future local employment opportunities, enabling individuals and communities to achieve their potential.

-This year, we have created a Task and Finish group that will review and scope the current position regarding Welsh language skills levels across OneNewport's partners, the third sector and others.
+This year, we have created a Task and Finish group that will review and scope the current position regarding Welsh language skills levels across Newport's PSB members, the third sector and others.
 This will consider recommendations on how we can work together to promote and support the development of Welsh language skills across the city.
 The group are currently developing a series of cross-cutting recommendations to be considered by the Board.

-The Council has continued to work with Careers Wales to support the creation of a number of events to promotes the use of Welsh in the workplace, Welsh language careers and events through the medium of Welsh.
+The council has continued to work with Careers Wales to support the creation of a number of events to promotes the use of Welsh in the workplace, Welsh language careers and events through the medium of Welsh.